solid-contrib/solid-node-client/README.md

 ## <a name="pod">Creating a serverless pod</a>

+Solid-Node-Client, when using solid-rest-* plugins for file: and other protocls, can treat the backend as a serverless pod.
+This means that requests to the backend will respond the way a pod does - reading a directory returns a turtle representation of the directory, writing a file creates its parent directories if they don't exist, headers are sent for wac-allow, content-type, etc.  This all means that core Solid libraries and apps such as rdlib, mashlib, the databrowser can address the serverless pod the same way they would a server-based pod.
+The one exception is ACL files.
+These are returned in link headers and read and written as on a server-based pod.
+However, they do not control access to resources, that is done with file system checks (e.g. *nix read/write permissions).

 Solid Node Client can access the local file system using file:// URLs without using a server.
 In most respects, it will treat the file system as a pod.
 To get the full benefit of this, it's best to create some local files such as a profile, a preferences file, and type indexes.
 You can create them manually or copy them from a remote pod, but the easiest thing to do is use the built-in createServerlessPod method.
 ```javascript
 import {SolidNodeClient} from 'solid-node-client';